A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Case Study

 \subsubsection{Fast Fourier Transform}

-FFT converts a continuous waveform into a discrete time series, thus a signal processing workload~\cite{fft}.
-We consider Cooley–Tukey FFT in this study, with each butterfly unit or PE consists of two adders and one multiplier.
-With inputs $a_{in}$, $b_{in}$, and $w$, outputs $a$ and $b$ are

-Here, we implement a flattened FFT, where all butterfly stages are fully pipelined.
+We implement a flattened FFT with all butterfly stages fully pipelined.
 With $2N$ inputs, the FFT array has a shape of $N\times log_2N$.
-This flattened FFT allows one-time input mapping and does not involve memory access.
+This flattened FFT allows one-time input mapping without involving memory accesses.

-\minisection {Array-size study.} Figure~\ref{fig:fft_array} shows the modeling accuracy when scaling the FFT array size.
+Figure~\ref{fig:fft_array} shows fidelity of the FFT when scaling the array size.
 We evaluate array sizes ranging from $8\times3$ to $64\times6$, with all multipliers and adders in bfloat16~\cite{bfloat16_paper}.
 At the PE granularity, the error is consistently small, capped at 15\%.
 In contrast, the finer PE-Sub granularity shows larger errors when the array size grows.
-The large error for PE-Sub is the result of submodules not counting the wiring congestion in the full PE, therefore, under-estimating these metrics, mainly the dynamic energy. \textit{These results underscore the importance of selecting the correct module granularity for accurate modeling, despite using arbitrary granularity is feasible.}
+This results from the sub-modules not counting the wiring congestion in the full PE.
+This under-estimates the resulting metrics, mainly dynamic energy. \textit{Consistent with the neuromorphic case study (Section~\ref{subsec:neuromorphic_case_study}), these results further support choosing the appropriate module granularity for high-fidelity analysis, while lower-fidelity configurations still follow the same trends.}

-\minisection{Bitwidth study.} Figure~\ref{fig:fft_bit} shows 4 different bitwidths using integer multipliers and adders, instead of bfloat16.
-Adders are configured to ensure no overflow.
-Here, we only consider the PE level, showing that \thiswork is capable of modeling the FFT array as bitwidth scales with minimal accuracy degradation, achieving error no larger than 9\%, and as low as sub 0.1\%.